explosion/spaCy/README.md

 ### pip

-Using pip, spaCy releases are available as source packages and binary wheels (as of `v2.0.13`).
+Using pip, spaCy releases are available as source packages and binary wheels.
 Before you install spaCy and its dependencies, make sure that your `pip`, `setuptools` and `wheel` are up to date.

 ```bash